Physical Therapy & Occupational Therapy In Battle Creek, MI

-Depending on your injury or condition, your treatment may include stretches, weight lifting and exercises.
+Depending on your injury or condition, your treatment may include stretches, weightlifting, and exercises.
 You may use special machines that will help you strengthen your body.
-For example if you have a rotator cuff injury, you might use a hand cycle to restore range of motion and strengthen the muscles in your rotator cuff.
-Physical therapists also use a variety of techniques to decrease pain, such as ultrasound, electrical stimulation and hot and cold packs.
+For example, if you have a rotator cuff injury, you might use a handcycle to restore range of motion and strengthen the muscles in your rotator cuff.
+Our Battle Creek physical therapists also use a variety of techniques to decrease pain, such as ultrasound, electrical stimulation, and hot and cold packs.

 What is occupational therapy?

-Occupational therapy doesn't have anything to do with your job, although the techniques you learn make make it easier to perform your job.
-The therapy is designed to help you perform daily tasks easier.
-Occupational therapists help people who have had strokes learn to brush their teeth again or master using a fork.
+Occupational therapy doesn't have anything to do with your job, although the techniques you learn make it easier to perform your job.
+Occupational therapy is designed to help you perform daily tasks easier.
+Our Battle Creek occupational therapists help people who have had strokes learn to brush their teeth again or master using a fork.
 It can also be helpful if you've recently become disabled or had major surgery.
 Your occupational therapist will teach you important techniques that will help you retain your mobility, such as using a walker.

 Occupational therapy doesn't just focus on physical tasks but also addresses quality of life issues.
 For example, children who suffer from social issues will be provided with strategies that will help make it easier to find friends and interact appropriately in social situations.